-The English major provides Marymount students with much more than an exposure to good literature.
-The study of literature deepens students’ understanding of the moral questions at the center of human experience and of our shared humanity across cultures and time periods.
-Students extend their range of experience and cultural understanding by examining texts that represent a variety of points of view and historical perspectives.
+The English major provides students with much more than exposure to good literature.
+The study of literature deepens your understanding of human experience in all its difference, and our shared humanity across cultures and time periods.
+You’ll extend your range of experience and cultural understanding by examining texts that represent a variety of points of view and historical perspectives.

 What can you do with a degree in English?

 An English major provides students with a versatile preparation for the workplace and advanced study.
-Their widely applicable skills enable English majors to pursue careers and graduate work in a variety of fields including law, business, education, advertising, publishing, research, public relations, writing, web editing, and marketing.
-An English major can easily be combined with a minor in another professional discipline such as business, psychology, communications, or history.
+Widely applicable skills enable English majors to pursue careers and graduate work in a variety of fields including law, business, education, advertising, publishing, research, public relations, writing, web editing, and marketing.
+An English major can easily be combined with a minor in another professional discipline such as business, psychology, information technology, communication, or history.
 Learn more about Jobs & Internships here.

 Aren’t convinced?
 Check out this this article from Salary.com about 8 majors, including English, that offer a great return on investment:

 What could be better?
 For four years you do lots of writing and reading, you talk about writing and reading, then follow up with more writing and reading.
 Then, the sky’s the limit.
 Common jobs held by English majors include: